-Simple Past Tense in German (Präteritum): Explanation, Examples, and Quiz
+Simple Past Tense in German (Präteritum): Learn with Examples and a Quiz

 Introduction